utkryuk/Formula-Async/README.md

 ### Prerequisites

-You will need these preinstalled:
+You will need these preinstalled using command line:
 * yarn
   ```sh
   npm install --global yarn